adalidcht/GCloud-Computing-Foundations/README.md

 </details>

 ## 7.7 Make your object publicly accessible

+> `acl` Acces Control list.
+Mechanism you can use to define who has acces to your bucket and objects.

 ### To grant all users read permission for the object stored in your bucket
 ```shell
 gsutil acl ch -u AllUsers:R gs://YOUR-BUCKET-NAME/ada.jpg